oxiby/book/src/guide/enums.md

 ```

 In this example, the `Rectangle` variant is a tuple with two integers representing the height and width of the quadrilateral, while the `Square` variant is a tuple with an Integer representing the length of all four sides.
-Note that a trailing comma in the single-element tuple is not necessary.
+Note that a trailing comma in the single-element tuple variant is not necessary.
-That's only needed when creating a tuple value.
+That's only needed when creating a "raw" tuple value with one element.

 ## Methods